business-science/timetk/cran-comments.md

 ## Release Summary
-This is the second release of `timekit` for CRAN review.
-There's several new functions for working with the timeseries index.
+This is the third release of `timekit` for CRAN review.
+The major structural change is improvements to the `tk_make_future_timeseries()` function.
+Two new vignettes are added for improved documentation.

 ## Test environments